 The FBI protocols involve shooting test ammo into calibrated ballistic gelatin test block.
 Tested loads are fired into gelatin that is bare, covered with light clothing, or blocked by drywall, plywood, sheet metal, or angled windshield glass.
 To pass the test, the bullet must breach the barrier material and hold together in a reasonable fashion when it hits the gelatin block.
 It should not over-penetrate it, with a 10- to 12-inch depth of penetration considered ideal.
 Normally a civilian permit holder will not or should not be shooting through barrier materials at a criminal, and neither will an off-duty cop—except in cases of dire emergency.
 Unlike situations encountered by on-duty cops, the situations for permit holders or off-duty cops usually involve rapidly unfolding, close physical proximity encounters without intervening barriers.
 No need to use more expensive ammo that meets or exceeds FBI protocols.
 You can use it if you want to—or if you can get it—but the need is not essential.

 I obtained a sample of Federal Premium’s Guard Dog Home Defense Ammo in 9mm caliber.
 The Guard Dog Home Defense line departs from the norm in that there is no exposed hollow-point cavity.
-This may make it more viable in places like New Jersey, where the mere possession in the home of hollow-point ammo is iffy at best.
 The bullet cavity is covered by the nickel-plated bullet jacket, and filled by a blue nylon plug.
 The purpose of this design is to ensure good expansion of the bullet when it hits a soft target—thus reducing over-penetration.

 The projectile itself weighs 105 grains in 9mm caliber, 135 grains in .40 S&W, and 165 grains in .45 ACP.
 All three bullets are lighter than standard weight, giving each caliber an edge in velocity and a stronger guarantee of expansion.
 Velocity in the 9mm loading is 1235 fps.